willstMSFT/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-overview.md

     - m365initiative-syntex
 ms.localizationpriority:  medium
 ROBOTS: NOINDEX, NOFOLLOW
-description: Learn how to get started with the SharePoint Agreements AI solution.
+description: Learn how to get started with the SharePoint Agreements solution.
 ---

-# Introduction to SharePoint Agreements AI
+# Introduction to SharePoint Agreements

 > [!NOTE]
-> SharePoint Agreements AI is now generally available for early access customers.
+> SharePoint Agreements is now generally available for early access customers.
 Contact your Microsoft representative or submit your nomination for the limited GA here: [Sign up for limited GA](https://aka.ms/AgreementsSelectiveGA).
 For a list of articles to help you set up and use this feature, see [Help documentation](#help-documentation).

 ## Overview

-SharePoint Agreements AI is an end-to-end solution, powered by AI, to help streamline and simplify your agreements, such as nondisclosure agreements (NDAs) and statements of work (SOWs).
+SharePoint Agreements is an end-to-end solution, powered by AI, to help streamline and simplify your agreements, such as nondisclosure agreements (NDAs) and statements of work (SOWs).
 From drafting to execution, the solution is ready to integrate seamlessly into your flow of work.

 Centralize your agreements in the new Agreements app in Microsoft Teams, draft agreements with native Microsoft Word capabilities, and gain valuable AI-driven insights, making management of your agreements easier and more efficient.